Scientists Day

 Ngāwakahiamoe

-Ngāwakahiamoe is a swap bush reserve behind our school, which is named for – Where the waka sleeps.
+Ngāwakahiamoe is a swamp bush reserve behind our school, which is named for – Where the waka sleeps.

 On Thursday, our entire school (except Layla – who has a broken leg) walked the 2.5 kilometres from our school to Ngāwakahiamoe, which is found out behind us.
 We are the Kaitiaki of this area, so it is nice to go out there and explore the land out there and learn how we can help look after it.